exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Revoke permissions from an agent.

 #### Parameters:
- -- agent (string) â agent to remove permissions from -- perms (list of strings) â list of permissions
+ - agent (string) -- agent to remove permissions from
+ - perms (list of strings) -- list of permissions

 **Return type:** boolean